insin/nwb/docs/Commands.md

 **In React component modules and other web modules:**

-Builds the component in preparatiom for publishing to npm.
+Builds the component in preparation for publishing to npm.

 * An ES5 build will be created in `lib/`
 * UMD builds will be created in `umd/`

-If the module has a `demo/` directory, building will also create a static build of its demo app in `demo/dist/`.
+If the module has a `demo/` directory, running `build` will also create a static build of its demo app in `demo/dist/`.

 ### `clean` - clean up